Aerie (album)

 Aerie is the fifth studio album by American singer-songwriter John Denver.
 It debuted on the Billboard 200 album charts on December 4, 1971, hitting No. 75.

-The song "The Eagle and the Hawk" was the title theme music to an ABC documentary of the same title starring both Denver and noted conservationist Morlan Nelson.
-This documentary is in storage at ABC, but it has not been repeated nor released by ABC.
+"The Eagle and the Hawk" was used as the title theme music for an ABC documentary of the same name, featuring Denver alongside noted conservationist Morley Nelson.This documentary is in storage at ABC, but it has not been repeated nor released by ABC.
 Denver's piloting skills in sail planes was shown.